Ethansito/quartz/content/index.md

 [[MyDog]] - Wolves get an upgrade

 ### Utilities
-[[Proximity Voice Chat]] - Get put in a discord voice-chat with people you come close to in-game.
+[[DiscordSRV]] - Get put in a discord voice-chat with people you come close to in-game.

 [[Combat Log]] - To deal with pesky combat-loggers